DistributedCollective/Sovryn-Node/smart-contracts/README.md

 `recipient` is optional and defaults to the account.
 `0x0000000000000000000000000000000000000000` can again be used as the token to directly receive RBTC instead of WRBTC.

+To just check current balances without making any transactions, pass `check` in place of `deposit`/`withdraw`.

 Enabling Watcher V2 in Sovryn Node
 ----------------------------------